connectedcars/docs/webhooks.md

 * 200: Messages have been consumed successfully
 * not 200: Something went wrong, retry

 Requests will be retried 3 times after 20 seconds delay.
-If no response is received on the first 3 retry attempts, each following attempt is made afterwards with an exponential back off starting at 2 minutes.
+If no response is received on the first 3 retry attempts, each following attempt is made afterwards with an exponential backoff starting at 2 minutes.

 Messages will be sent one at a time.
 Order is not guaranteed, but timestamps are included in the messages.